updated on 22 February 2023

 Gaining exposure to the day-to-day reality of working in a law firm is essential for making an informed decision about your career.

 Vacation schemes (also known as work placements) are formal programmes designed by recruiters and partners to give you an idea of what a law firm is really like, while assessing your suitability for a training contract.

 Wondering what recruiters really look for in candidates?
 Check out our Meet the Recruiter profiles.

-Work placement schemes are an incredibly competitive part of the recruitment process.
+Vacation schemes are an incredibly competitive part of the recruitment process.
 Many firms will offer you an automatic training contract interview during your placement.
-As well as work and interviews, there are always opportunities to let your hair down.
-Most firms plan social events for placements from (not-so) informal drinks to meals out or bowling tournaments.
-It’s worth noting that you are always in competition with your fellow interns, and recruiters are always assessing your abilities.
-This will even happen when you’re socialising, so exercise a little self-control.
+As well as work and interviews, there are always opportunities to network.